inferless/Codellama-7B/README.md

-# Codellama - 7b with AWQ
+# Codellama - 7B
 Code Llama is a collection of pretrained and fine-tuned generative text models ranging in scale from 7 billion to 34 billion parameters.
 This is the repository for the 7B Python specialist version.
 This model is designed for general code synthesis and understanding.
+## Deploy Codellama - 7B using Inferless:
+- Deployment of Codellama - 7B model using [vLLM](https://github.com/vllm-project/vllm).
+- By using the vLLM, you can expect an average latency of 2.09 sec.

 ---
 ## Prerequisites